AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-service.md

 1. Go to AEM configuration manager at `http://localhost:4502/system/console/configMgr`
 1. Open the Day CQ Mail Service configuration.
 Specify a value for the **[!UICONTROL SMTP server host name]**, **[!UICONTROL SMTP server port]**, and **[!UICONTROL From address]** fields.
 Click **[!UICONTROL Save]**.

-   You can contact ypuur email service provider or IT administrator for information about host name and port of SMTP server.
+   You can contact your email service provider or IT administrator for information about host name and port of SMTP server.
 You can use any valid email address in the from field.
 For example, notification@example.com or donotreply@example.com.

 1. Open the **[!UICONTROL Day CQ Link Externalizer]** configuration.
 In the **[!UICONTROL Domains]** field, specify the actual host name or IP address and port number for local, author, and publish instances.
 Click **[!UICONTROL Save]**.